 Figure 6: Table components within the first row being grouped

-- Similarly, group the components within the other rows of the table.
+- Similarly, group components within other rows of the table.

 Figure 7: Wipe animation being applied to the first table row